-Omegle is a great place to have conversations with strangers, but when conversations get out of line your account might get banned.
+Omegle is a great place to have conversations with strangers — but when conversations get out of line, your account might get banned.
 This ban is based on your IP address.
 The easiest and often the only way to gain access to Omegle again is to change your IP address.

-- Download the NordVPN software for your device.
+- Download the VPN software on your device (tablet, smartphone, computer).

 - Turn on the NordVPN app and connect to one of the many servers.
 You will now be browsing the web with a new IP address.